justsomesmartguide/justsomesmartguide.github.io/tracks/dk-pass.md

 Track Type: Shroomer / Bagging

-Best Shock Spot: Chain into item set before tree shortcut
+Best Shock Spot: Chain into last item set

 You’ll want triple mushrooms so you can take the ending shortcut on all 3 laps.
 There are also a few shroomless shortcuts dotted on the track, so make sure to practice in free roam or TTs.